JimLynchCodes/Power-CRUD-Express-Mongo-Lambda/README.md

 ya, it's pretty nice.

 ## Automatic Swagger Generation
-Pretty Dope
+Great for learning and understanding and api- automatically generated from the code.

 ## End-To-End Testing With SuperTest
-Nice
+Gives you confidence you endpoints work every time you deploy!

 ## Load Testing
-It's good to do.
+It's good to do although with serverless kind of unnecessary.

 ## Unit Testing
-If your api has any logic at all, do it.
+If your api has any logic at all, you should test it.

 ## Enterprise-Level Monitoring Tools
 Lumigo and Espagon.

 ## CI / CD
-Must-have for serious projects.
+Helps large projects move wuickly and accurately.

 ## JSON:API
 The [JSON:API](https://jsonapi.org/) spec is a well though-out (although very opinionated) guide that makes a lot of decisions for you in how you should structure the response, pagination & filtering, linked to different resources, etc. Although I don't necessarily recommend following this guide in the strictest possible sense, I think can be a great inspiration for any backend developer in _one possible_ approach for designing the api at hand.